On the hadronic origin of the TeV radiation from GRB 190114C: GRB 190114C: spectral and temporal properties

 The first detection of GRB\,190114C is due to Swift \citep{swift}, further observations have followed by GBM \citep{fermiGBM} and LAT \citep{fermiLAT} onboard the \textit{Fermi} satellite (up to 22.9~GeV), AGILE/MCAL \citep{agile}, Integral/SPI-ACS \citep{integral} and Konus-Wind \citep{konus}.
 The combination of a rapid follow-up by MAGIC \citep{magicAtel} with the close distance of the source (confirmed from its optical counterpart to be at redshift $z=0.4245$ \citep{redshift1,redshift2}) allowed to unveil the presence of an extremely energetic radiation component in GRBs, as already expected by theory (e.g. \citep{TeVGRBs}).
-The prompt phase of GRB\,190114C, as observed by Fermi-GBM, appears as a multi-peak emission lasting $T_{90} \simeq 116$~s (50-300~keV), being $T_{90}$ the duration where 90\% of the gamma-ray fluence was detected.
-The time-averaged spectrum in the first $\sim 40$~s can be described by a Band function with low and high-energy slopes equal to $\alpha=1.058$ and $\beta=3.18$, respectively, ans a break energy value of $E_{\rm b} \simeq 1.1$~MeV in the observed frame \citep{fermiGBM}, and a gamma-ray fluence of $F_\gamma=3.99 \times 10^{-4}$~erg~cm$^{-2}$ (10-1000 keV).
-As such, the isotropic energy release in the source frame amounts to $E_{\rm iso} \simeq 3 \times 10^{53}$~erg, indicating a fairly energetic (though not the most extreme) GRB.
-In turn, MAGIC reported a first detection starting from 68\,s after the Fermi-GBM trigger with a significance above 50$\sigma$: VHE emission lasted for $\sim 40$ minutes, with the highest photon energy observed amounting to $E_{\rm max}=0.852$~TeV \cite{Magicnature1}.
-Within this extended temporal window, time-dependent analysis of VHE data was also performed, showing a systematical decrease in flux normalization as well as a steepening trend over time.
-The earliest high-energy photon spectrum reported by MAGIC refers to the time interval 68-110~s, that entirely overlaps with the $T_{90}$ estimated by Fermi-GBM for the prompt emission.
-During this time interval, the intrinsic burst spectrum in the 0.2-1~TeV band is characterised by a pure power-law ($\propto E^{-\xi}$) with $\xi=2.16^{+0.29}_{-0.31}$~\cite{Magicnature2}.
-The photon spectral slope at the source has been derived taking into account the severe attenuation of the gamma-ray flux due to its propagation to the Earth within the EBL \cite{Magicnature2}, according to the Dominguez et al. model \cite{dominguez}.
-We hence consider such an intrinsic spectrum and we compare it with the prediction of the gamma-ray flux emerging from our simulation of the IS region. \\ Additionally, we have investigated the effects of adopting a different EBL model, e.g. that from Franceschini et al. \cite{franceschini1,franceschini2}, finding results consistent with the Dominguez et al. model within the statistical uncertainty of the MAGIC measurements.
+The prompt phase of GRB\,190114C, as observed by \textit{Fermi}-GBM, appears as a multi-peak emission lasting $T_{90} \simeq116$~s (50-300~keV).
+The time-averaged spectrum in the first $\sim 40$~s can be described by a Band function with low and high-energy slopes equal to $\alpha=1.058$ and $\beta=3.18$ respectively, a break energy value $E_{\rm b} \simeq 1.1$~MeV in the observed frame \citep{fermiGBM}, and a gamma-ray fluence $F_\gamma=3.99 \times 10^{-4}$~erg~cm$^{-2}$ (10-1000 keV).
+As such, the isotropic energy release in the source frame amounts to $E_{\rm iso} \simeq 3 \times 10^{53}$~erg, indicating a fairly energetic GRB.
+The MAGIC detection, with a significance above 50$\sigma$, occurred 68\,s after the \textit{Fermi}-GBM trigger.
+The VHE emission lasted for $\sim 40$ minutes, with the highest observed photon energy $E_{\rm max}=0.852$~TeV \citep{Magicnature1}.
+Within this temporal window, the time-dependent analysis of VHE data showed a systematic decrease in flux normalization, as well as a steepening trend over time.
+The high-energy photon spectrum reported by MAGIC, for the time interval 68-110~s, entirely overlaps with the $T_{90}$ estimated by \textit{Fermi}-GBM for the prompt emission.
+During this time interval, the intrinsic burst spectrum in the 0.2-1~TeV band is characterised by a pure power-law ($\propto E^{-\xi}$) with $\xi=2.16^{+0.29}_{-0.31}$~\citep{Magicnature2}.
+The photon spectral slope at the source has been derived deconvolving, from the observed spectrum the severe attenuation of the gamma ray flux due to its propagation to the Earth within the EBL \citep{Magicnature2}, according to the Dominguez et al. model \citep{dominguez}.
+We hence consider such an intrinsic spectrum and compare it to the prediction of the gamma-ray flux emerging from our simulation of phenomena happening in the IS region.
+Additionally, we investigated the effects of adopting a different EBL model, e.g. the one from Franceschini et al. \citep{franceschini1,franceschini2}, finding results consistent with the Dominguez et al. model within the statistical uncertainty of the MAGIC measurements.
 The temporal overlap between the MAGIC observations and $T_{90}$ is not sufficient to definitely attribute the high-energy photons measured by MAGIC to the prompt or to the afterglow phase of the GRB emission.
 In this paper we assume the hadronic scenario and we compare the MAGIC observation with the radiation emerging from photomeson interactions where accelerated protons interact with the Band-like target radiation field in the prompt phase.
 The two main features of the hadronic scenario are the bulk Lorentz factor $\Gamma$ of the relativistic jet, and the amount of energy channeled into relativistic protons $E_{\rm iso, p}$.
 This last quantity can be expressed with the baryon loading $f_{\rm p}=E_{\rm iso,p}/E_{\rm iso}$.
 Both the values of $\Gamma$ and $f_{\rm p}$ can be constrained to reproduce the VHE MAGIC observed spectrum.